gavinmcfarland/plugma/packages/create-plugma/templates/svelte/README.md

 ### Develop

-Install the dependencies and watch for changes while developing
+Install the dependencies and watch for changes while developing:

 ```shell
 npm install